 - Late work will be graded within 2 weeks unless a major assignment is currently in the process of being graded.
-Current assignments take precedence over late work.
-Late work grades will post after current assignments. - The instructor will make every attempt to update all late assignment grades before grading reports are due.
-However, there are no guarantees if multiple assignments are submitted late the same week grading reports are due.

-• Speech grades will be posted after the paperwork is submitted and the class completes the verbal presentations.
+The major assignment grades will be posted 1st then late work. - The instructor will make every attempt to update all late assignment grades before grading reports are due.
+However, there are no guarantees if multiple assignments are submitted late the same week grading reports are due. - Speech grades will be posted after the paperwork is submitted and the class completes the verbal presentations.